-We and the Trustee may, without the consent of any holders of Notes, amend, waive or supplement the Indenture or the Notesin certain circumstances, including, among other things, to cure any ambiguity, omission, defect or inconsistency, to conform the text of the Indenture or the Notesto any provision in this "Description of the Notes" and to make any change that does not adversely affect the rights of any relevant holder in any material respect.
-In addition, we and the Trustee may amend, waive or supplement the Indenture or the Noteswith the written consent of the holders of at least a majority in aggregate principal amount of the outstanding Notes.
+Subject to authorization by Banco de México and the approval by the Board of Directors of the Bank as provided by the Mexican Banking Law, we and the Trustee may, without the consent of any holders of Notes, amend, waive or supplement each of the Indenture or the Notes in certain circumstances, including, among other things, to cure any ambiguity, omission, defect or inconsistency, to conform the text of the Indenture or the Notes to any provision in this "Description of the Notes" and to make any change that does not adversely affect the rights of any relevant holder in any material respect.
+In addition, subject to authorization by Banco de México, we and the Trustee may amend, waive or supplement the Indenture or the Notes with the written consent of the holders of at least a majority in aggregate principal amount of the outstanding Notes.
 However, without the consent of the holder of each Note, we may not, among other things:

-- change the maturity date of the principal of or any interest payment date (or periods on any Note); - reduce the principal amount of or interest on any Note; - change the currency of payment of principal or interest on any Note; - modify any other payment provision of any Note; - impair the right to sue for the enforcement of any payment on or with respect to any Note; or - reduce the percentage in principal amount of outstanding Notesthat is required for the consent of the holders in order to modify or amend the Indenture or to waive compliance with some provisions of the Indenture or to waive some defaults.
+- change the maturity date of the principal of or any interest payment date (or periods on any Note); - reduce the principal amount of or interest on any Note (except in the case of a Write-Down); - change the currency of payment of principal or interest on any Note; - modify any other payment provision of any Note; - impair the right to sue for the enforcement of any payment on or with respect to any Note; - reduce the percentage in principal amount of outstanding Notes that is required for the consent of the holders in order to modify or amend the Indenture or to waive compliance with some provisions of the Indenture or to waive some defaults; or - modify the subordination provisions relating to the Notes in any manner adverse to the holders of the Notes.

-The holders of a majority in aggregate principal amount of the outstanding Notes may waive any past default or Event of Default under the Indenture, except a default under a provision that cannot be modified without the consent of each holder of a Notethat would be affected.
+The holders of a majority in aggregate principal amount of the outstanding Notes may waive any past default or Event of Default under the Indenture, except a default under a provision that cannot be modified without the consent of each holder of a Note that would be affected.